ThachNgocTran/MongoDB_Notes/README.md

 See [4] for original posting.

-6. Production-leveled setup for MongoDB
+7. Production-leveled setup for MongoDB

+A big picture.

 ![Production Setup](./Images/ProductionSetup.png)